swiftlang/swift-evolution/proposals/0504-task-cancellation-shields.md

 - **static methods** observe the cancellation status "in this context", and thus, respect task cancellation shields,
   - This includes the: `Task.isCancelled`, `Task.checkCancellation` and `withTaskCancellationHandler` methods.
-- **instance methods** on `UnsafeCurrentTask` observe the actual cancellation state, ignoring any task cancellation shields because they are not called "in a scope" but just called on a specific task handle.
+- **instance methods** on `Task` (and `UnsafeCurrentTask` discussed next) observe the actual cancellation state, ignoring any task cancellation shields because they are not called "in a scope" but just called on a specific task handle.

 ### Debugging and Observing Task Cancellation Shields